HamishClulee/mats-netlify/src/views/posts/live/betterstyles.md

 # Organising Style Out Of Chaos
 ## Some things I've learned that might help you to avoid CSS fatigue

-> This guide is intended to assist Frontend devs that are looking for guidance around how to organise their CSS and pre-processors.
-Specifically focused on projects that conform to the `vue-cli` structure, but the majority of info here will be applicable to all Vue codebases that are run behind a build system, basically any code bases that use SFC.
-I have used a lot of the ideas here with React codebases as well.
-Hopefully you can glean some useful info and find ways to improve your approach.

 ### The Ideal Way To Set Up SCSS Imports and Structure For FE Codebases
 First things first, let’s get the order of imports - in our entry point JS file - correct.